 Authorization

 For authorizing logical operation sent from the LWM2M Server, the LWM2M Client verifies the access based on the conjunction of the access right and the access type.
-This chapter specifies how the LWM2M Client obtains access right of the LWM2M Server and authorizes logical operation on Resource and on Object Instance separately.
+This chapter specifies how the LWM2M Client obtains access rights of the LWM2M Server and authorizes logical operation on Resource and on Object Instance separately.

 The LWM2M Server and the LWM2M Client MUST support the authorization procedure described in this section.